kskalvar/aws-eks-kubeflow-quickstart/README.md

 The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.

-This quickstart will show you how to provision an AWS EKS Cluster with Kubeflow installed.

 ```
 This solution shows how to create an AWS EKS Cluster with Kubeflow support.
 ```